 The International Affairs Program was conceived and developed at Northeastern University in 1995 as an interdisciplinary program that builds on the strengths of various departments and disciplines.
 The program demands that students study politics, history, economics, sociology, anthropology, at least one foreign language, and that students live, study, and/or work abroad for a significant amount of time (usually a minimum of four months).

-With only a few majors in 1996 and 1997, the program boasts over 600 majors as of 2015.
-Students have the option to pursue “combined majors” – examples include International Affairs and Cultural Anthropology, Economics or Human Services.
+With only a few majors in 1996 and 1997, the program now boasts over 600 majors and minors.
+Students have the option to pursue combined majors – examples include International Affairs and Sociology, Cultural Anthropology, Political Science, Economics, Human Services and more.
 Students also retain the option of pursuing any minors or second majors that fit into their interests.

 The goals of the Program are: